katsai81/GettingAndCleaningDataAssignment/README.md

 produceTidyDataset()

 As a result a file named “theFinalSummary.txt” will be created in your working directory.
+Please see Codebook.md for details on the output.

 Enjoy!